nicolo-tellini/mapping_genotyping/README.md

 Main part I run with bash.

 Main part II and III need to be run manually, interventinons and parameters tuning might be required.

+popGen.sh also requires manul run and flags adjusted according to the population